MMblokl/DNAVMM/README.md

 class_indices; The location of the class_indices directory.
 If running from the project repo directory directly, this does not need to be changed.

 - usage:
-    - After finalizing your settings, rename env_example to ".env" and make sure file is present in the project directory when running.
+    - After finalizing your settings, rename env_example to ".env" and make sure this file is present in the project directory when running.
-    - !
-These settings will only work if you run the script inside the project directory, so make sure to do this or else it will not function properly.
+    - These settings will only work if you run the script inside the project directory, so make sure to do this or else it will not function properly.

 # Downloading required packages
 Multiple ways to install required packages, but UV is the easiest.
 The version numbers are VERY important due to BIOSCAN-1M requirements.